-The Annual Meeting of Stockholders of The Hain Celestial Group, Inc. will be held on Tuesday, November 19, 2013 at 11:00 a.m., Eastern Time at 1111 Marcus Avenue, Lake Success, New York for the following purposes:
+The Annual Meeting of Stockholders of The Hain Celestial Group, Inc. will be held on Thursday, November 20, 2014 at 11:00 a.m., Eastern Time at 1111 Marcus Avenue, Lake Success, New York for the following purposes:

 - 1. To elect the director nominees specified herein to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified; - 2.
-To approve, on an advisory basis, the compensation awarded to the named executive officers for the fiscal year ended June 30, 2013, as set forth in this proxy statement; - 3.
-To approve the amendment of the Amended and Restated 2002 Long Term Incentive and Stock Award Plan; - 4.
-To ratify the appointment of Ernst & Young LLP as our registered independent accountants for the fiscal year ending June 30, 2014; and - 5.
+To approve an amendment of our By-Laws to provide for majority voting in uncontested director elections; - 3.
+To approve an amendment of our Certificate of Incorporation to increase the authorized number of shares of common stock from 100,000,000 to 150,000,000; - 4.
+To approve an Executive Incentive Plan intended to comply with Section 162(m) of the Internal Revenue Code; - 5.
+To approve, on an advisory basis, the compensation awarded to the named executive officers for the fiscal year ended June 30, 2014, as set forth in this proxy statement; - 6.
+To approve the Amended and Restated 2002 Long Term Incentive and Stock Award Plan; - 7.
+To ratify the appointment of Ernst & Young LLP as our registered independent accountants for the fiscal year ending June 30, 2015; and - 8.
 To transact such other business as may properly come before the meeting (including any adjournments or postponements).